netlify-templates/kpop-stack/README.md

   ![CleanShot 2022-03-31 at 11 59 29](https://user-images.githubusercontent.com/8431042/161098865-7c790cbc-db76-45b3-aa75-270af70038ae.png)

-- Here are the SQL queries used in the K-pop Stack
+- Here are the SQL queries used in the Brega Stack

   ```sql
   -- Create public profile table that references our auth.user